Combining Prior Knowledge and Data for Robust Controller Design: Numerical examples

 The Bode plots of the continuous-time open-loop and closed-loop transfer functions are displayed in Figure~\ref{fig:bode} for frequencies below the Nyquist frequency.
-It is simple to verify that the design specifications are met, i.e., the depicted magnitude plots lie below those of the inverse filter dynamics $w_1$, $w_2$.
+The design specifications are clearly met, i.e., the depicted magnitude plots lie below those of the inverse filter dynamics $w_1$, $w_2$.
+Figure~\ref{fig:bode} also shows the results for a nominal design based on complete model knowledge, which closely match those with data-based synthesis.
 To summarize, the proposed framework can exploit measured data to perform loop-shaping, which is a well-studied control problem leading to controllers with good closed-loop performance if the filters are chosen suitably~\cite{skogestad1996multivariable}.